MJones235/image-alignment/README.md

 # Image Alignment

+This project uses OpenCV to align similar images taken from different perspectives.
+The implementation is based on [this tutorial](https://pyimagesearch.com/2020/08/31/image-alignment-and-registration-with-opencv/).

-Take two similar images as input
+Take these two images as inputs

 <div>
   <img src="photos/1.jpg" alt="Image 1 of building site" width="500" />
   <img src="photos/2.jpg" alt="Image 2 of building site" width="500" />
 </div>

-We can match features of interest on the two images
+Use an ORB algorithm to identify keypoints, which can be matched between the images.

 ![Matched features](output/1-2-matches.jpg)

-Then transform the second photo to align it with the first
+Compute the homography matrix between the two sets of matched points and tranform the second image to align it with the first

 ![Aligned image 2](output/2-aligned.jpg)

-By overlaying onto the original image, we can see the effect of the operation
+By overlaying it onto the original image, we can judge the effectiveness of the operation

 ![Overlayed images](output/overlay-1-2.jpg)